How to cope with panic attacks: Breathing and other simple tips

 Triggers for anxiety and panic attacks vary from person to person.
 Common triggers include:

-• Stress: Ongoing stress from work, relationships, or life events can increase anxiety.
+• Stress: Ongoing stress from work, relationships, or life events can heighten feelings of anxiety.

-• Health concerns: Worrying about health can turn minor symptoms into major fears.
+• Health concerns: Worrying about health can lead to heightened fears.

-• Past trauma: Unresolved emotional experiences can heighten sensitivity to stress
+• Past experiences: Unresolved emotional experiences can make you more sensitive to stress.

 • Biological factors: Genetics or brain chemistry can make some people more prone to anxiety.